JasonLocklin/Dissertation/outline.md

 perception and action systems that are involved in saccadic adaptation, providing a rough outline of the functional anatomy.

 * Separate neural substrates for reactive vs. voluntary saccades
 * Express vs. targeting saccades indicate earliest stage [@Hopp2002]
+* Adaptation of Express and targetting saccades transfer suggesting simmilar mechanisms, in contrast with memory-guided saccades, which do not transfer to adaptation or express saccades [@Hopp2010].

 ### Learning models comparison